 KD can cause a variety of cardiovascular complications, including coronary artery aneurysms, cardiomyopathy with depressed myocardial contractility and heart failure, myocardial infarction, arrhythmias, and peripheral arterial occlusion.
 These complications may cause significant morbidity and mortality, particularly in children who are inadequately treated.
 The frequency of aneurysm development and mortality has dramatically decreased as a result of intravenous immune globulin therapy.
 Early diagnosis is critical to achieve the optimal treatment result.

 The epidemiology and etiology of KD are reviewed here.
 The clinical features, diagnosis, treatment, and cardiac sequelae are presented separately.
 Incomplete KD is also discussed separately.
-(See "Kawasaki disease: Clinical features and diagnosis" and "Kawasaki disease: Initial treatment and prognosis" and "Cardiovascular sequelae of Kawasaki disease" and "Incomplete (atypical) Kawasaki disease".)
+(See "Kawasaki disease: Clinical features and diagnosis" and "Kawasaki disease: Initial treatment and prognosis" and "Cardiovascular sequelae of Kawasaki disease: Clinical features and evaluation" and "Incomplete (atypical) Kawasaki disease".)

 KD is one of the most common vasculitides of childhood .